jholleran/calvingcamerareviews/_drafts/foscam-F18919W-PT-IP-calving-camera-review.markdown

 - Strong hardened waterproof outer shell

 ##Negatives
 The only small negative thing I have with this camera is that there is no zoom on it.
+So if you have a large shed or you want to cover a large area then this is probably not the camera for you.
 Other than that its a great camera.